iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

 It’s a bit crazy that this entry about such a small issue is _so much longer_ than the [entry](https://iankohdes.github.io/posts/0001-setting-up-hugo-and-blowfish/) about setting up a themed Hugo site on GitHub Pages.
 Clearly I am a front-end noob.
 Front-end development has never been my thing, and with this recent experience, it will likely never be an interest I want to cultivate.

-But that said, I quite like how my site looks now. 😊✌🏼
+But that said, I quite like how my site looks now. 😊✌🏼 Would I prefer to have built it using WordPress, Medium, Substack or Squarespace?
+Nah.

 _Now to tackle the issue of overriding the default favicon…_